Tieske/rpi-gpio/lua/README.md

 [RPi.GPIO Python Module of Ben Croston](http://sourceforge.net/projects/raspberry-gpio-python/).
 The Lua binding follows the Python module as closely as possible.

-Not implemented; asynchroneous callbacks.
-So if you provide either `add_event_detect()` or `add_event_callback()` with a callback function you'll get a 'not implemented error'.
+Note; asynchroneous callbacks require [darksidesync](https://github.com/Tieske/DarkSideSync).
+So if you provide either `add_event_detect()` or `add_event_callback()` with a callback function you'll get a error mentioning 'darksidesync' if you did not require that module before.

 Basic usage (more advanced example below):